 Uni Carl-Vogt C608, Blvd.
 Carl Vogt 66

 Email: evelina (dot) trutnevyte @ unige (dot) ch

 Evelina Trutnevyte is an associate professor and head of the Renewable Energy Systems group at the University of Geneva.
 Evelina is an energy systems analyst and modeler, specializing in renewable energy, long-range energy projections, socio-technical analysis, and decision making under deep uncertainty and at science-society interface.
 She is an engineer by training and has completed her PhD studies at ETH Zurich, Chair of Natural and Social Science Interface.
 She brings experiences from three different departments of ETH Zurich as well as University College London Energy Institute, Carnegie Mellon University, Aalborg University, and Vilnius Gediminas Technical University.

-Evelina is a member of the extended energy commission of the Swiss Academies of Arts and Sciences.
-She is an associate editor of Renewable and Sustainable Energy Transition, an assistant deputy editor of Climatic Change (IF=3.5), and a member of the editorial board of Environmental Modelling & Software (IF=4.5).
+Evelina is member of the Federal Energy Research Commission (CORE) and Extended Energy Commission of the Swiss Academies of Arts and Sciences.
+She is an associate editor of Renewable and Sustainable Energy Transition, an assistant deputy editor of Climatic Change, and a member of the editorial board of Environmental Modelling & Software.
 She acts as a reviewer for many journals, including Proceedings of the National Academy of Sciences of the United States (PNAS), Nature Climate Change, Nature Energy, Nature Sustainability, Joule, or Applied Energy, as well as for several funding mechanisms, like European Research Council Starting Grant, Swiss National Science Foundation, Netherlands Organization for Scientific Research, and others.

 See the publications on Google Scholar